Nobodyworld/app-accounting-modular/EXTENSION_GUIDE.md

 `register(registry: ExtensionRegistry)` function and optionally a module-level `MANIFEST` describing the extension.
 The quickest way to bootstrap a new package is the `macli scaffold-extension` command which generates the skeleton files described below, complete with tracing hooks and a health probe.
+Pass `--observability-contract` to scaffold a starter incident playbook contract that matches the pattern used by the `ops:resilience` reference extension.

 ```python
 from apps.extensions import ExtensionManifest, ExtensionRegistry